moniquedesalvo/Recipe-Calculator/README.md

 # recipe calculator
 Under construction:
 I have a lot of refactoring to do!
-At the moment it just cuts recipe ingredients in half if they are at the beginning of a string but I'm planning to add much more functionality and fix issues.
+I'm also planning to add much more functionality and fix issues.